Meniscus Tear

 What is meniscus tear?

-Each knee contains two C-shaped wedges of fibrocartilage called the menisci — the medial meniscus on the inner side of the joint and the lateral meniscus on the outer side.
+Each knee contains two C-shaped wedges of fibrocartilage called the menisci: the medial meniscus on the inner side of the joint and the lateral meniscus on the outer side.
 Tears of the meniscus are one of the most common orthopedic problems.

-Each knee contains two C-shaped wedges of fibrocartilage called the menisci — the medial meniscus on the inner side of the joint and the lateral meniscus on the outer side.
+Each knee contains two C-shaped wedges of fibrocartilage called the menisci: the medial meniscus on the inner side of the joint and the lateral meniscus on the outer side.
 These structures sit between the femur (thighbone) and tibia (shinbone) and serve several critical functions: distributing load across the joint surface, absorbing shock, providing secondary rotational stability, and facilitating joint lubrication.
 The menisci transmit approximately 50–70% of the compressive load across the knee in full extension and up to 85–90% in flexion.
 This load-sharing function depends on intact circumferential collagen fibers that convert axial compressive forces into outward "hoop stresses" along the meniscal body.
-When any component of this architecture is disrupted — by tear, extrusion, or root avulsion — contact pressures on the underlying articular cartilage rise sharply.
+When any component of this architecture is disrupted by tear, extrusion, or root avulsion, contact pressures on the underlying articular cartilage rise sharply.

 Meniscal tears fall broadly into two categories based on mechanism.
-Acute traumatic tears occur most commonly in younger, active patients during sports involving pivoting, cutting, or deep knee loading — the same mechanisms responsible for ACL injuries, with which meniscal tears are frequently concurrent.
+Acute traumatic tears occur most commonly in younger, active patients during sports involving pivoting, cutting, or deep knee loading.
+These are the same mechanisms responsible for ACL injuries, with which meniscal tears are frequently concurrent.
 Common acute patterns include vertical longitudinal tears, bucket-handle tears, and radial tears.
 Degenerative tears arise in middle-aged and older adults through cumulative wear of progressively less resilient meniscal tissue; an awkward twist rising from a chair can be sufficient to propagate a tear through aged fibrocartilage.
 Degenerative tears most often affect the posterior horn of the medial meniscus and frequently present as horizontal cleavage or complex (multiplanar) patterns.
 Epidemiological data confirm meniscal tears are among the most common musculoskeletal injuries, with an estimated incidence of approximately 60 per 100,000 person-years in the United States.

 Treatment options

 Treatment is individualized based on your age, activity level, tear pattern, tear location, associated injuries, and long-term goals.
-Meniscal tissue is a precious, load-bearing structure — our default is always preservation over resection.
+Meniscal tissue is a precious, load-bearing structure.
+Our default is always preservation over resection.

 Non-Operative Management